 Expectations for all students in all placements include:

-- Unless directed otherwise by the preceptor, the student is expected to dress professionally with a clean and pressed short white laboratory/dispensing jacket with appropriate shoes that have closed toes.
+• Unless directed otherwise by the preceptor, the student is expected to dress professionally with a clean and pressed white laboratory/dispensing jacket.

-- The student is responsible for complying with the site dress code and should check with the site regarding dress and appearance policies:
+• The student is responsible for complying with the site's unique dress code and should check with the site regarding dress and appearance policies:

-- Specific sites may have policies in place about appropriate and expected dress (e.g., lab coat, collared shirt, black pants, length of skirts and dresses, etc.).
+• Sites may have specific policies in place about appropriate and expected dress (e.g., lab coat, collared shirt, black pants, length of skirts and dresses, etc.).

-- Examples of inappropriate dress include, but are not limited to the following: blue jeans, sweat pants, yoga pants, athletic gear, clothing made of spandex, short shorts, miniskirts, open-toe shoes, T-shirts, shirts bearing slogans, clothing that exposes the midriff or undergarments, low necklines, and clothing with frayed hems, holes, or in general poor repair.
+Examples of inappropriate dress include, but are not limited to the following: open-toe, casual, or dirty footwear, blue jeans, sweat pants, athletic gear or tight spandex-style clothing, shorts, miniskirts, graphic T-shirts, clothing that exposes the midriff or undergarments, low necklines, and clothing that is torn, frayed, dirty, or appears in general poor condition.

 Students are expected to be punctual in arriving at the practice site and to adhere to the schedule arranged with the preceptor for each placement.
 Students should not leave before the agreed-upon time without first requesting permission from the preceptor.

 Students are expected to be on time for all meetings, discussion sessions, and appointments.
-If the student is unavoidably delayed, the student must speak with the preceptor as soon as it becomes apparent that the student will be late (email is not appropriate).
+If the student is unavoidably delayed, they must initiate and make contact with the preceptor or most responsible supervisor for the day as soon as it becomes apparent that they will be late (phone preferred).
 If the student is unable to reach someone at the site, the student should notify the EL Office.

-Ongoing issues with lateness, and/or failure to notify the preceptor of impending lateness can impact the student’s professionalism assessment and may result in unsuccessful completion of the course.
+Issues with lateness and/or failure to notify the preceptor of impending lateness can impact the student’s professionalism assessment and may result in unsuccessful completion of the course.

 Personal Health Information (PHI) and Personal Information (PI) obtained in the workplace by a student must remain confidential and secure both in and out of the pharmacy or institution.
 The maintenance of confidentiality extends beyond the period of the placement and confidential information must not be shared with others at any time.